ASEAN-Motor-Club/motortown-server-flake/README.md

 To force an update, delete `/var/lib/motortown-server/DedicatedServerConfig.json`, then restart the server.
 The missing file would be detected, which triggers the update.

+## Mod Development Workflow

+Mods are stored in the `MotorTownMods` submodule.
+We use a branch-based versioning system where each release has its own branch (e.g., `release/v19`).

+### Local Development

+1. Set `services.motortown-server.modVersion = "dev";` in your NixOS configuration.
+2. Make changes to the Lua scripts in `./MotorTownMods/Scripts`.
+3. If you have a new compiled DLL, place it in `./MotorTownMods/dlls/main.dll`.
+4.  **Important**: Because this is a Flake, you must stage your changes for Nix to see them:
+    ```bash
+    git add MotorTownMods
+    ```
+5. Deploy as usual.
+Nix will bundle your local `./MotorTownMods` folder.

+### Creating a New Release

+1. Make sure your changes on the `master` branch in the `MotorTownMods` submodule are ready.
+2. Create and push a new release branch:
+    ```bash
+    cd MotorTownMods
+    git checkout -b release/v20
+    git push -u origin release/v20
+    ```
+3.  **GitHub Actions** will automatically trigger, compile the project on Windows, and commit the resulting `main.dll` back to the `release/v20` branch.
+4. Get the commit hash of the new release:
+    ```bash
+    git rev-parse HEAD
+    ```
+5. Update `mods.nix` in the parent repository:
+    *   Add the version to `ue4ssVersionMap`.
+    *   Add the version and its commit hash to `revMap`.

+### Updating an Existing Release

+If you need to push a fix to an existing release branch (e.g., `release/v19`):
+1. Push the changes to the branch in the submodule.
+2. Wait for the CI to finish and commit the new DLL.
+3. Update the commit hash in `mods.nix`'s `revMap`.
+This is required to keep the build "locked" and pure-compatible.